Martin-bot-man/alx_html_css/css_basic/headphones/README.md

-Building a responsive web page using HTML and CSS.
+#HTML and CSS responsive web page.

+Building this project from a figma design.